entando/entando-docs/vuepress/docs/next/tutorials/micro-frontends/widget-configuration.md

 ## Add Attribute

-Edit `WidgetElement` to add attribute handling to the custom element, and make re-render our app when an attribute changes.
+Edit `WidgetElement` to add attribute handling to the custom element, and re-render our app when an attribute changes.
 Now, the *name* attribute is being read from the custom element and passed as a prop to the react root component (*App*).